 Using Single Cell Multi-Omics to Analyse the Immune System

-Join us on Wednesday 22nd February at 10am CET / 5pm SGT for a webinar explaining how single cell multi-omics can provide detailed insights into how the immune system functions in health and disease.
+In this webinar experts explain how single cell multi-omics can provide detailed insights into how the immune system functions in health and disease.

 Single cell sequencing is a valuable approach for studying the immune system and its crosstalk with various tissues, providing information on gene expression within thousands of cells in a single experiment.
 Now that a new era of single cell multi-omics has emerged, new layers of information can be added to transcriptomics data, allowing us to study biological processes with unprecedent detail and throughput.